 Also, try to stop after a winning streak and try not to spend too much time at a single table or you may find yourself losing more cash.

 The main roulette types are European and American, with the first having a house edge of 2.7% (more suited for beginners) and the latter having a house edge of 5.7%.
-Your odds of winning also differ– 37 to 1 for the European kind and 38 to 1 for the American one.
+Your odds of winning also differ– 37 to 1 for the European kind and 38 to 1 for the American version of roulette.

 Variations, on the other hand, are different spins on already established and loved classic table games.
 In the case of roulette, they usually involve a twist such as less numbers on the wheel or a time limit for the players to increase adrenaline and make the game more interesting.

-Some examples of popular variations are: mini (only 13 number slots), live (the most popular provider: Evolution Gaming) and speed roulette.
+Some examples of popular variations are: mini (only 13 number slots), live (the most popular provider: Evolution Gaming), speed roulette and French roulette.
+The French version is much harder to find, and offers the best odds to players.

 To answer the question – there isn’t any in terms of gameplay.
 The rules stay the same, so you don’t have to learn anything else, what differs is who you are playing against.